List of Mount Pleasant episodes

 Mount Pleasant is a British comedy-drama which first aired on Sky 1 on 24 August 2011.
-The show moved to Sky Living in 2012, before moving back to Sky 1 in 2015.
+The show moved to Sky Living in 2012, before moving back to Sky 1 in 2015 until the shows ending in 2017.
 The show is about the day-to-day life of the main character Lisa, her husband, her dad, as well as neighbours and colleagues.
 Each episode is an hour long (including adverts) and takes place in various locations, including the cul-de-sac Lisa lives in, her workplace, local pub The Dog and Dart, and more.